 You’ll also want to consider the minimum production requirements.
 How many parts does your mold need to make?
 Will you have a short production run of only a few hundred parts, or are you aiming for mass production that creates up to a million of them?

 If you only need a few parts, then you could probably go for a cheaper mold made from less sturdy materials, like aluminum.
 But, large volume runs will probably necessitate the use of things like hardened steel inserts, which cost more but helps in meeting your production needs.

 Do they guarantee the molds for the life of the project?

 Finally, ask if your mold-making partner guarantees the lifespan of their molds.
 If they do, then your molds should be able to meet your production requirements with minimal risk of error or breakage.
 If the molder seems confident that their molds can stand up to your strict requirements, it’s a good sign that they will be fit for your application — and less likely to need adjustments or repairs.

-If you are considering which plastic injection molders to work with, then use these eight questions to ask before buying molds in the US to help guide you to the right partner.
+If you are considering which plastic mold maker to work with, then use these eight questions to ask before buying molds in the US to help guide you to the right partner.

 At Richfields, we can help you create the best molds for your application — no matter how complex or detailed your designs may be.
 Contact us today to learn more about how we can assist you with your next plastic project.